How to Lose Weight Without Dieting: 24 Small Changes for Weight Loss in 2024

 When researchers compared the satiating effects of two different patties with similar energy content but made from different protein sources, the bean-based patties—which were higher in fiber but lower in protein—were as satiating as the meat-based ones.
 But beans, and other legumes, come with no saturated fat and the bonus of anti-inflammatory, disease-fighting phytonutrients—so named because they are found only in plants.

 Make it a habit to get in at least a half-cup (or one serving) of legumes (particularly pulses) most days of the week.
 You can enjoy them all in one meal or throughout the day—say a scoop at lunch and another with dinner.
 Pulses are so versatile that you can even mix them into sweet treats for an extra fiber and protein boost.
 Ever heard of black bean brownies or chickpea cookie dough?
 Scan the pasta aisles at your local grocery stores and you’ll notice a wide range of legume-based pastas popping up—from chickpea rotini to edamame fettucine, and more!

-Nosh on nuts for your snacks
+Nosh on a handful of nuts for your snacks

 Nuts were once considered high-fat villains, the consumption of which would be a sure-fire recipe for weight gain.
 Nuts are indeed rich in fat and therefore calorically dense, so the logic makes sense at face value.
 But nuts have been shown to be incredibly satiating, thanks in large part to their plant protein and fiber content.
 Numerous studies have found that consumption of nuts can suppress hunger and decrease subsequent food intake, therefore offsetting some of their calories.